Kunlong1994/lab3/Lab-01.md

 Wire the power rails of your breadboard so that the red rails are connected to the +5V pin of the Metro Mini, and the blue or black rails are connected to the GND pin.

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/docs/breadboard_setup.png" width=400>

+**Include a picture of your own breadboard in the report.
+(We trust you to plug the Metro Mini and wires in properly.
+This is really practice for including images in your reports.)**

 ## Part B. Manually Blink a LED